Home Border Patrol Agent

 In recent years, illegal immigration has become an even bigger problem in the United States.
 The government is under lots of pressure to stop the problem in its tracks and keep our borders secure.
 As a result, the job outlook for Border Patrol Agents may be very good.
 The job outlook may be better for those who are already fluent in Spanish or who have experience in immigration law.

 Your potential salary range depends on what level you get hired at.
 Border patrol agents are hired on a latter, starting and progressing from GL-5, to GL-7, to GL-9, to GS-11 and GS-12.
-According to the Office of Personnel Management, the average starting salaries for border patrol agents at the GL-5 level starting in December 2017 were $52,583, including locality and overtime pay.
-Those at the GL-7 level get starting salaries of $62,949 as of December 2017.
-2018 starting salaries at the GL-9 level are $70,784.
+According to the Office of Personnel Management, the average starting salary for border patrol agents at the GL-5 level in 2023 was $62,095, including locality and overtime pay.
+Those at the GL-7 level receive starting salaries of $71,152, and those at the GL-9 level may earn $80,046.
 As you gain experience as a Border Patrol Agent and get more seniority, you may be able to increase your salary and move up levels.

 Start working towards a career in criminal justice today.
 Take the next step, and reach out to schools in your area to request more information!